xJac0b/firebase_template/README.md

 - **Firestore Integration**: Store user data in Firestore for real-time data synchronization across devices.
 - **Firebase Cloud Storage**: Upload and manage user avatars securely using Firebase Cloud Storage.
 - **Classic Counter**: A simple counter example demonstrating Firestore integration.
+- **Cached Network Image**: Use "cached_network_image" package for caching images from network.
+With this feature, images fetched from the network will be cached locally, reducing the number of requests and improving performance.

 ## Getting Started 🚀